SoK: Honeypots & LLMs, More Than the Sum of Their Parts?: Discussion Limitations

-The pre-LLM honeypot era held the belief that low-interaction honeypots will never trick an intelligent human adversary \cite{blackhat_talk_2015}, and despite the hype, our findings extend this belief to current LLM-driven honeypots.
+The pre-LLM honeypot era held the belief that low-interaction honeypots will never trick an intelligent human adversary \cite{blackhat_talk_2015}, and, despite the hype, our findings extend this belief to current LLM-driven honeypots.
 This stems from fundamental limitations that cannot be solved by realistic simulation; examples persist throughout honeypot history (see Section \ref{sec:honeypot-detection}), such as the inability to convincingly simulate \texttt{vim} or \texttt{htop} outputs without custom architectures, and the even harder challenge of safely downloading and running an adversary's file.
-These findings beg the question, "If humans will not be tricked and bots have limited attack functionality, what is the target adversary of such systems?"
+These findings beg the question, ``If humans will not be tricked and bots have limited attack functionality, what is the target adversary of such systems?"
 Without a clear attacker model, targeted development of next-generation honeypots is not possible.
+Recent work \cite{ilg2025beekeeper} suggests a transition toward an AI-vs-AI paradigm, where the target is not a human, but an autonomous LLM-powered attacker that must be deceived by the honeypot's internal reasoning and output consistency.

+To address the lack of a formal attacker model in current literature, we propose a trichotomy of adversaries that maps directly to honeypot architectural requirements and the evaluation tetrad.

+\begin{itemize} \item \textbf{Tier 1: Prescripted Bots.} These are high-volume, low-sophistication scanners executing fixed, deterministic scripts.
+For Tier 1, LLM simulation is likely an inefficient use of defender resources (Tetrad 4); they likely are best mitigated by traditional, low-interaction decoys using static, LLM-generated content.

+\item \textbf{Tier 2: Autonomous LLM-Agents.} These are sophisticated, AI-driven attackers capable of reasoning, tool-use, and real-time attack strategy adaptation.
+We argue they are the primary target for LLM-powered honeypots and conjecture deception against Tier 2 requires high believability and consistency (Tetrads 1 \& 2), but offer the opportunity for wasting ample attacker resources while gaining valuable intelligence (3).